pkic/pkic.org/content/events/2023/pqc-conference-amsterdam-nl/_index.md

     social:
       linkedin: https://www.linkedin.com/in/jan-klau%C3%9Fner-12578b159/

-  - name: Dr. Kaveh Bashiri
+  - name: Kaveh Bashiri
     title: The Federal Office for Information Security (BSI)
     bio: |
-      "Kaveh Bashiri received his PhD in Mathematics at the University of Bonn.
+      Dr. Kaveh Bashiri received his PhD in Mathematics at the University of Bonn.
 Since 2021 he is a researcher at the cryptography group of the BSI.
 His main interests are Post-Quantum-Cryptography (especially, hash-based signature schemes) and Quantum Computing.
+    social:
+      linkedin:

+  - name: Stavros Kousidis
+    title: The Federal Office for Information Security (BSI)
+    bio: |
+      Dr. Stavros Kousidis holds a Ph.D. in pure mathematics and joined the German Federal Office for Information Security (BSI) in 2012.
+Apart from classified information product approvals his work focuses on modern cryptanalysis via algebraic attacks and quantum algorithms.
+In particular, he led the BSI-project that produced the study "Status of Quantum Computer Development".
     social:
       linkedin: